 When you have decided that you want to participate in exchange studies you shall submit a notification of interest in an online form, see link below.
-The number of placements at each partner university is limited and if many students wishes to study at the same university, a selection can in some cases be done.
+The deadline is 15 February for exchange studies taking place during the coming autumn semester and 15 June for next spring semester.
+The number of places at each partner university is limited and if many students wishes to study at the same university, a selection can in some cases be done.

 Application to the partner university

-When you have received a decision from your international coordinator and been assigned a placement at a partner university it is time to apply to the partner university.
+When you have received a decision from your international coordinator and been nominated for exchange studies, it is time to apply to the partner university.